May 1, 2000

 By Julie Summers Walker

-As an AOPA member, you have access to the best source available anywhere for information and answers for pilots.
-The AOPA Pilot Information Center gives you direct access to specialists in every area of aviation.
-Information is also available on the Web (www.aopa.org) .
-The AOPA Pilot Information Center, 800/USA-AOPA (800/872-2672), is available to members from 8:30 a.m. to 6 p.m.
+As an AOPA member, you have access to the best resource anywhere for information and answers for pilots.
+The AOPA Online Web site (www.aopa.org) provides members with access to a wealth of information and resources 24 hours a day, seven days a week.
+The AOPA toll-free Pilot Information Center gives you direct access to specialists in every area of aviation.
+The center, 800/USA-AOPA (800/872-2672), is available to members from 8:30 a.m. to 6 p.m.
 Eastern time, Monday through Friday.

 AOPA Director of Publications and Managing Editor for AOPA Pilot and Flight Training, Julie Summers Walker joined AOPA in 1998.
 She is a student pilot still working toward her solo.